01 of 10

 The Versatility of Cork

-Cork is a soft, warm, comfortable flooring material that is ecologically friendly and has become a popular choice or almost any interior application.
-A natural wood product, cork has a soft, light, sandy-colored surface, which can be darkened, tinted, and stained in a variety of ways to give you a variety of style and design options.Continue to 2 of 10 below.
+Cork is a soft, warm, comfortable flooring material that is ecologically friendly and has become a popular choice for almost any interior application.
+A natural wood product, cork has a soft, light, sandy-colored surface, which can be darkened, tinted, and stained in a variety of ways to offer additional design options.Continue to 2 of 10 below.

 02 of 10